milanaryal/milanaryal.github.io/_posts/2016-07-22-jekyll-on-windows.md

 date: 2016-07-22T07:53:11+05:45
 ---

-[Setting up Jekyll](https://jekyllrb.com/docs/windows/){:rel="nofollow"} is not as easy as installing on Linux or macOS.
+[Setting up Jekyll on Windows](https://jekyllrb.com/docs/windows/){:rel="nofollow"} is not as easy as installing on Linux or macOS.
 Several errors may occur if you do not correctly setup dependencies for Jekyll on Windows.

 Here are some common errors or warnings which may occur while setting up Jekyll on windows: